Pent-up aggression: Causes, effects, and 16 ways to manage

 Pent-up hostility has the drawback of not simply disappearing.
 It continues to develop until it finally manages to manifest itself.
 It can occasionally appear innocuously, such as in sarcasm or passive-aggressive behavior.
 However, in other cases, it may trigger more violent or destructive outbursts, such as rage, anger, or even violence.

-You’re not alone if you’re having trouble letting go of repressed anger.
+You’re not alone if you’re struggling to release repressed anger.
 There is assistance available.
 You can regulate your anger and keep it from taking over your life by doing certain things.

 I’ll talk about my experiences dealing with pent-up rage in this blog, along with some helpful coping mechanisms.
 I hope that by sharing my story, others who are facing similar challenges may find it easier.